nd1012/Stream-Serializer-Extensions/README.md

 will delete the temporary file when disposing.
 You can define a stream factory using `StreamSerializerAttribute.StreamFactoryType` and `StreamSerializerAttribute.StreamFactoryMethod`.

+## Structure serialization

+The `WriteStruct*` methods use `Marshal` for structure serialization, which produce little or big endian bits depending on the processors endianess.
+To ensure that a serialized structure can be deserialized on any system, endianess will be converted to little endian per default.
+For this it's required to add a `StreamSerializerAttribute` to the strcture type and all fields which require endianess conversion, which are

+- numeric types (which include enumeration values)
+- sub-structures which host numeric type fields

+**NOTE**: The serializer uses reflection for this only once (for initialization) only on system with a big endian processor, which shouldn't have too much performance impact for a permanent running service.

+**CAUTION**: Only structure fields will be processed.
+Their value should be a structure, too - object references will make problems and are not supported.
+Also variable length value counters won't be converted, which limits the endianess conversion support to structures which match to these limitations
+only:

+- No object referencing fields
+- Fixed length contents

+**TIP**: A structure may implement the `IStreamSerializer` inferface and be written using the `WriteSerialized*` methods.
+For reading you can use the `ReadSerializedStruct*` methods.

 ## Custom serializer